romshark/Go-1-2-Proposal---Immutability/README.md

 The compiler must enforce the following rules:
 - Immutable types are declared with the `const` qualifier prepended.
 - Assignments to objects of an immutable type are illegal.
-- Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
+- Calls to mutating methods (methods with a mutable receiver type) on objects of an immutable type are illegal.
+- Calls to mutating interface methods on immutable interface references are illegal.
 - Immutable types cannot be cast to their mutable counterparts.
 - Types must implement immutable interface methods using an immutable receiver